 When you register, you will have the opportunity to select a nickname to print on your race number.
 Feel free to be creative – but please keep it clean folks!
 If you don’t select a nickname, your first name will be printed instead.
 If you prefer to fly under the radar – or you want to get creative with a sharpie – just put a full stop in the nickname field and we will leave it blank.

 Important!
-All Series Pass race numbers for those who registered prior to the courier delivery expiry date will be sent by courier along with your event t-shirt and other items until the cut-off date 21 November 2021.
+All Series Pass race numbers will be sent by courier along with your series t-shirt and other items until the cut-off date 21 November 2021.
 Any series entrants registering after this time will need to collect your race pack from the Registration Tent at Race One.
 All single race numbers must be collected at the race venue during the pre-race or race day registration sessions.

 Important!
 Please don’t lose your race number.
 Replacement numbers are $10.